JeremyMedders/LogixLibraries/README.md

 - AO_Dvc_PF525_L: Light version.
 Block capable of running the device but limited to the scope of its Class 1 connection data.
 - Both of these would still contain an "Op" strategy Command Source block and identitical core .Local data to keep overall UDT sprawl to a minimum.

+So we have...
+- No suffix: base/full
+- L: Light

 Extras
 ------------
 - some UDT templates to aid others in implementing the useful BIT overlay construct.